MKevinEvans/TensorFlow_stock_price_predictor/README.md

 <img src='images/lstm_preds_vs_true.png'>
 </p>

-It's clear that the LSTM model picks up much more of the changes to the price when the pandemic caused it to fluxuate wildly.
+It's clear that the LSTM model picks up much more of the changes to the price when the pandemic caused it to fluctuate wildly.

-To see how this would work as an investement strategy I created a funtion to turn the predictions into binary values showing either whether the next days price would be higher or lower, and then created a function to invest or sell based on the predictions.
-Despite picking up on trends, it would not be a successful investement strategy, gardnering $848.18, while just buying and holding over the saewould have your shares worth $1,177.40.
+To see how this would work as an investment strategy I created a function to turn the predictions into binary values showing either whether the next day's price would be higher or lower, and then created a function to invest or sell based on the predictions.
+Despite picking up on trends, it would not be a successful investment strategy, garnering only $848.18, whereas just buying and holding over the same period of time would leave you with shares worth $1,177.40.

 ### LSTM Rolling Predictions

 In practice, what we would want to do is train using all data up through today, and then predict the price for tomorrow.
 To see how this would compare with our benchmark and our split LSTM model.

-To emulate the process of making predictions over this time, we created a loop that iterated through the time period and consistenly trained a new model based on the new history.
+To emulate the process of making predictions over this time, we created a loop that iterates through the time period and constantly trained a new model based on the new history.

 The results of this method were less accurate than one would think.
 We got an RMSE of 31.13 and an MAE of 26.19.
 Our graph shows how inconsistent the predictions were.